Recursive Entropic Variational Inference for Nonlinear State-Space Models: Connection to Existing Bayesian Inference Algorithms

 In the continuous-time setting, several variational methods have been developed. \citet{archambeau2007variational} proposed one of the earliest approaches for inference in partially-observed diffusion processes with linear dynamics by approximating the posterior with a linear stochastic differential equation.
 This approximation can be viewed as the continuous-time limit of a Gauss--Markov factorization. \citet{ala2015gaussian} extended this line of work to nonlinear dynamics through sigma-point approximations.
 More recently, \citet{wildner2021moment} and \citet{verma2024variational} proposed natural-gradient-based generalizations of the method introduced by \citet{archambeau2007variational}. \citet{wildner2021moment} developed a moment-based recursive inference algorithm that reformulates the smoothing problem as an optimal control problem, thereby explicitly incorporating the dynamic structure of the setting.
-In contrast, \citet{verma2024variational} adopts a site-based approach inspired by \citet{minka2001expectation}, introducing a non-recursive algorithm that leverages iterative posterior linearization to handle nonlinear dynamics.
-Finally, \citet{bartosh2025sde} recently proposed a continuous-time simulation-free approach based on modern flow and score matching techniques that scales to high dimensional problem.
+In contrast, \citet{verma2024variational} adopts a site-based approach inspired by \citet{minka2001expectation}, introducing a non-recursive algorithm that leverages iterative posterior linearization to handle nonlinear dynamics. recently, \citet{bartosh2025sde} proposed a continuous-time simulation-free approach based on score matching techniques that scales to high dimensional settings.
+Finally, \citet{hu2026sing} propose a natural-gradient method for inference in stochastic differential equations with a discretized Gaussian Markovian posterior and a block-tridiagonal precision matrix.
+In this respect, this approach closely parallels the information-geometric sparse Gaussian variational inference perspective of \citet{barfoot2020exactly}, albeit developed in the continuous-time setting.